Deformations of rational curves in positive characteristic: Jacobian numbers of curves over arbitrary fields

 \begin{proof} We have the following the sequence of homomorphisms of $\O_{C}$-modules

 whose composition is equal to the class map $c_{C/k}$.
 By assumption, $h$ is generically an isomorphism.
 Since $C'$ is reduced and a local complete intersection, $\omega_{C'/k}$ is torsion free.
 Hence, $h$ is injective.
-Moreover, also the morphism $f_{\ast} c_{C'/k}$ is injective.
+Moreover, $f_{\ast} c_{C'/k}$ is injective.
 We obtain the two short exact sequences

 and

 Taking dimensions of the stalks, we obtain the following equality